 - Written informed consent provided prior to the initiation of study procedures

-- Histologically proven adenocarcinoma of the prostate diagnosed (ultrasound guided prostate biopsy with 10 ≥ cores) ≤12 months of Screening.
+- Histologically proven adenocarcinoma of the prostate initially diagnosed ≤12 months of Screening.
 All biopsy slides with subject information redacted must be submitted for BICR.

-- Prostate cancer determined by BICR as either:
+- Prostate cancer diagnosis determined by BICR as one of the following:

-- ISUP Grade Group 1 with 3 or more cores positive or 1 core positive with ≥50%cancer involvement from a systematic biopsy
+- ISUP Grade Group 1 with 3 or more cores positive from a systematic (≥10 cores) biopsy

-- ISUP Grade Group 2 (< 50% of cores positive from a systematic (≥10 cores) biopsy and MRI targeted biopsy (see note below)
+- ISUP Grade Group 2 from any combination of cores from a systematic (≥10 cores) biopsy and MRI targeted biopsy (see note below)